nest/nestml/doc/nestml_language/nestml_language_concepts.rst

            else:
                foo -= 1

 Similar to Python, a single line can be split into multiple lines by using a backslash (``\``).
-For example, the expression in the below model is split into multiple lines using a backslash.
+For example, the expression in the ``update`` block of the model below is split into multiple lines using this technique.

 .. code-block:: nestml